Robust and Resource-Efficient Data-Free Knowledge Distillation by Generative Pseudo Replay: Experimental Evaluation

 We demonstrate the effectiveness of PRE-DFKD in improving the expected student accuracy and reducing resource utilization on several image classification benchmarks.
 We provide a comparison with methods that store samples for replay and those that do not employ replay.
 Our baselines from the first category are CMI~\cite{fang2021contrastive}, and the memory bank approach~\cite{binici2021preventing} that we refer to as MB-DFKD.
 For the baselines that do not use replay, we select DAFL~\cite{chen2019data} and DFAD~\cite{fang2019data} methods.
 For a fair comparison, we used the implementations of CMI, DAFL, and DFAD available from the authors' GitHub pages.

 \paragraph{Datasets:} We use four datasets with different complexities and sizes.
 The simplest is MNIST \cite{lecun1998gradient} that contains $32\times 32$ grayscale images from ten classes.
 CIFAR10 \cite{krizhevsky2009learning} contains RGB images from ten classes ($3\times 32\times 32$).
 CIFAR100 \cite{krizhevsky2009learning} contains hundred different categories while the samples have the same dimensions as those in CIFAR10.
 Lastly, the most complex dataset we use is Tiny ImageNet \cite{deng2009imagenet} that contains $64\times 64$ RGB samples from 200 classes. \paragraph{Implementation Details} We run each method for 200, 200, 400, and 500 epochs for MNIST, CIFAR10, CIFAR100, and Tiny ImageNet, respectively.
 To evaluate each dataset and method pair, we conduct four runs.
 For MNIST, we select LeNet5~\cite{lecun1998gradient} and LeNet5-half as the teacher-student pair.
 For the remaining datasets, we use ResNet34 \cite{he2016deep} as the teacher and ResNet18 as the student.
 While benchmarking the baseline methods, we use the hyper-parameter configurations from the papers or GitHub pages where available.
-Additional experimental details are given in the appendix.
+Our code and additional experimental details are available at \url{https://github.com/kuluhan/PRE-DFKD}.
 We note that CMI failed for MNIST and Tiny ImageNet datasets.
 The original implementation required the teacher models to contain Batch Normalization layers and as LeNet does not contain any, we could not test it on MNIST.
 For Tiny ImageNet, although we searched extensively for proper hyper-parameter configuration, none of our trials yielded comparable results.
-Similarly, all our experiments with DFAD on Tiny ImageNet were unsuccessful.

-\paragraph{Evaluation Metrics:} If we consider the termination step of the distillation as a random variable $ts \in \mathbb{R}$, then our goal is
+Similarly, all our experiments with DFAD on Tiny ImageNet were unsuccessful. \paragraph{Evaluation Metrics:} If we consider the termination step of the distillation as a random variable $ts \in \mathbb{R}$, then our goal is

 where $acc_{ts}$ stands for student accuracy at epoch $ts$.
 To report results, first, we average the $acc_{ts}$ across all runs at the corresponding epoch ($ts$).
 These averaged accuracy series can be denoted as $\mathbb{E}_{i}[acc_{ts}^{(i)}]$ where $acc_{ts}^{(i)}$ is the student accuracy observed in the $i^{th}$ run at epoch $ts$.
 We report the mean and variance values of $\mathbb{E}_{i}[acc_{ts}^{(i)}]$.
 The mean ($\mu$) corresponds to $\mathbb{E}_{ts}[\mathbb{E}_{i}[acc_{ts}^{(i)}]]$ and the variance ($\sigma^2$) corresponds to $\sigma^2[\mathbb{E}_{i}[acc_{ts}^{(i)}]]$.
 Additionally, we include the peak accuracy recorded across all runs ($acc_{max}$) to demonstrate that our method achieves state-of-the-art performance when the validation set is available.